 We Asked People What They Know About Taxes.
 See If You Know The Answers

-The government has turned the screws on the richest Americans over the last few decades, ramping up how much they have to pay in federal income taxes.
+The government has turned the screws on the richest Americans over the past few decades, ramping up how much they have to pay in federal income taxes.

 If you're like a lot of Americans, you nodded sagely in agreement at the above statement.
 You're also wrong.